 Decide which pattern to apply.
-The available patterns include those that are based on Dynamics AX 2012 form templates, and also patterns that are designed for Dynamics 365 for Operations scenarios.
+The available patterns include those that are based on Dynamics AX 2012 form templates, and also patterns that are designed for Finance and Operations scenarios.
 If you require help selecting a pattern, see the Selecting a Patternarticle.
 For more detailed information about specific patterns, see the individual pattern guideline documents.

 Apply the pattern

 Right-click the Design node of the target form, select Apply pattern, and then click the pattern to apply.

 Information about the pattern appears on the Pattern tab.
 To learn about the pattern structure, click the control names on the Pattern tab to navigate the pattern structure.
 When you save or build the form, the pattern errors appear in the error list in Visual Studio.

 - Double-click an error to go to the control that the error was reported for, if the control exists.